thewooniverse/learning_scripts/AI_studies/OpenAI/basics/text-generation.md

 To prevent these errors and improve model performance, when calling gpt-4-1106-preview or gpt-3.5-turbo-1106, you can set response_format to { "type": "json_object" } to enable JSON mode.
 When JSON mode is enabled, the model is constrained to only generate strings that parse into valid JSON object.

+Important notes:

+- When using JSON mode, always instruct the model to produce JSON via some message in the conversation, for example via your system message.
+If you don't include an explicit instruction to generate JSON, the model may generate an unending stream of whitespace and the request may run continually until it reaches the token limit.
+To help ensure you don't forget, the API will throw an error if the string "JSON" does not appear somewhere in the context.
+- The JSON in the message the model returns may be partial (i.e. cut off) if finish_reason is length, which indicates the generation exceeded max_tokens or the conversation exceeded the token limit.
+To guard against this, check finish_reason before parsing the response.
+- JSON mode will not guarantee the output matches any specific schema, only that it is valid and parses without errors.

+## tokens - counting and managing tokens:
+Language models read and write text in chunks called tokens.
+In English, a token can be as short as one character or as long as one word (e.g., a or apple), and in some languages tokens can be even shorter than one character or even longer than one word.

+For example, the string "ChatGPT is great!" is encoded into six tokens: ["Chat", "G", "PT", " is", " great", "!"].

+The total number of tokens in an API call affects:

+How much your API call costs, as you pay per token
+How long your API call takes, as writing more tokens takes more time Whether your API call works at all, as total tokens must be below the model’s maximum limit (4097 tokens for gpt-3.5-turbo) Both input and output tokens count toward these quantities.
+For example, if your API call used 10 tokens in the message input and you received 20 tokens in the message output, you would be billed for 30 tokens.
+Note however that for some models the price per token is different for tokens in the input vs. the output (see the pricing page for more information).

+To see how many tokens are used by an API call, check the usage field in the API response (e.g., response['usage']['total_tokens']).

+Chat models like gpt-3.5-turbo and gpt-4 use tokens in the same way as the models available in the completions API, but because of their message-based formatting, it's more difficult to count how many tokens will be used by a conversation.

+### counting tokens without a API call
+To see how many tokens are in a text string without making an API call, use OpenAI’s tiktoken Python library.
+Example code can be found in the OpenAI Cookbook’s guide on how to count tokens with tiktoken.

+Each message passed to the API consumes the number of tokens in the content, role, and other fields, plus a few extra for behind-the-scenes formatting.
+This may change slightly in the future.

+If a conversation has too many tokens to fit within a model’s maximum limit (e.g., more than 4097 tokens for gpt-3.5-turbo), you will have to truncate, omit, or otherwise shrink your text until it fits.
+Beware that if a message is removed from the messages input, the model will lose all knowledge of it.

+Note that very long conversations are more likely to receive incomplete replies.
+For example, a gpt-3.5-turbo conversation that is 4090 tokens long will have its reply cut off after just 6 tokens.